How selling gold from Crieff by post works

 From a Crieff Post Office counter to our XRF bench

-Crieff and the wider part of Perth and Kinross around it use the Royal Mail PH postcode area.
-Sent by Special Delivery, a parcel normally reaches our address the next working day, occasionally the day after from the more remote Scottish postcodes.
+Posting from Crieff means posting from the PH postcode area, which Royal Mail handles the same way as the rest of Perth and Kinross.
+By Special Delivery, the parcel normally reaches our address the next working day, occasionally the day after from the more remote Scottish postcodes.

 The Post Office counter receipt carries a thirteen-character Royal Mail tracking reference.
 A photograph of it taken at the counter is, in practical terms, the single document that protects you between the parcel leaving your hand and our written offer arriving in your inbox.